DuperKnight/oracle-freetier-instance-creation/README.md

     ./setup_env.sh
     ```

-    This script will guide you through the process of configuring your instance settings, including the instance name, compute shape, optional Gmail notifications, and more.
+    This script will guide you through the process of configuring your instance settings, including the instance name, compute shape, and more.

     > [!Note]
     > If an `oci.env` file already exists, the script will create a backup of the current file as `oci.env.bak`.